 Lead-based paint removal

-Pre 1978 built homes should be assessed and schedul for lead-based paint removal; To salvage the health of homeowners, in NY.
+Pre 1978 built homes should be assessed and schedul for lead-based paint removal, in NY.

 - Lead-based paint in homes has been a major health concern for homeowners in NYC.
 Lead poisoning is a serious health problem that, in majority cases, arise from staying in lead-based painted homes.
 It can turn out to be a serious health issue.
 Above all, studies have shown how toxic lead is to human health.